 Dr Capogrosso continued: ‘We need to be clear about what these figures mean.
 They do not indicate any change in the prevalence of these conditions, what they show is why men came to the clinic.
 In other words, it shows what they are concerned about.
 The changes probably also reflect the availability of treatments; as treatments for sexual conditions have become available over the last few years, men are less likely to suffer in silence.’

 These are results from a single centre, so they need to be confirmed by more inclusive studies.
 ‘Nevertheless there seems to be a growing awareness of conditions such as Peyronie’s disease, with articles appearing in the popular press.
 In addition, we know that the awareness of this condition is increasing in the USA and elsewhere, so this may be a general trend,’ said Dr Capogrosso.

-Commenting, Dr Mikkel Fode (Associate Professor of Urology at University of Copenhagen), said: ‘Although these data are somewhat preliminary as they stem from single institution they are interesting because they allow us to formulate several hypothesis.
+Commenting, Dr Mikkel Fode (Associate Professor of Urology at University of Copenhagen), said: ‘Although these data are somewhat preliminary as they stem from a single institution they are interesting because they allow us to formulate several hypotheses.
 For example the drop in men presenting with erectile dysfunction may mean that family physicians are becoming more comfortable addressing this issue and that the patients are never referred to specialised centres.
-Likewise the simultaneous drop in age at presentation and increase in Peyronie’s disease and low sex drive could indicate that both men and their partners are becoming more mindful to optimising their sex lives.
+Likewise, the simultaneous drop in age at presentation and increase in Peyronie’s disease and low sex drive could indicate that both men and their partners are becoming more mindful to optimising their sex lives.
 I will be very interesting to see if these trends are also present in other centres around the world.’

-Dr Fode was not involved in this work, this is an independent comment.
+Dr Fode was not involved in this work, this is an independent comment